 Typically between the months of November and March Santa Rosa goes through a number of ‘cold snaps’ in which frost is common at night and the temperature hovers at 32 F or several degrees below.
 What is disgusting is that simply a 2-6 hour drive south to central or southern California will almost always put you in much better weather during mid fall through late winter.

 Because of the generally colder nights in the winter its difficult to grow semi tropical fruit such as avocados or bananas – although if you know where to look you can actually find several large avocado trees and a few small banana plants growing around town.
+And true insiders will know the select locations of Dragon Fruit growing in town (usually in well protected areas).
 Merely a 90 minute to 2 hour drive south will put you in a region where you can grow avocados much easier.

 During the shoulder seasons – mid to late Spring and mid to late Fall, it is not uncommon for a storm to come into Sonoma County and produce rain – where south of the Golden Gate Bridge and San Francisco it will be completely or nearly dry, merely 60 to 90 minutes south and while Santa Rosa is covered in clouds, to the south may be partly cloudy or even completely clear.